 - Timing Indicators

-Now you know all what you need to know about pressure cooking timings.
-It is highly recommended that you opt for timing charts to help you with better pressure cooking experience.
+Now you know all that you need to know about pressure cooking timings.
+It is highly recommended that you opt for timing charts to help you have a better pressure cooking experience.